Rodrigo-Vargas/fcc-nightlife-coordination/README.md

 # Nightlife coordination

+#TODO

+* User Story: As an unauthenticated user, when I login I should not have to search again.
+* Fix README
+* Put Yelp reference on layout
+* Fix package.json
+* Improve footer and header layout

 ## User Stories

 * User Story: As an unauthenticated user, I can view all bars in my area.